bolt/bolt/app/src/README.md

 The key of the ``requests`` part is the filename and the value defines the page to download.

-- If the request starts with ``#`` the entry is ignored.
-A little helper, as there are no comments in JSON.
 - If no extension is given on the request key ``.html`` is automatically appended.
 - If the value is a string it is handled as a GET request with that value a relative url.
 - If the value is an empty string the key is used as value.